 20 percent of the value of gas, which a market player transporting gas plans to transport over the next reporting period.

+The minimum amount of the collaterals for the fulfilment of obligations shall be EUR 25 000 (twenty-five thousand).

-A Network User must provide additional collaterals for the fulfilment of obligations in the event a minimum amount of the collaterals for the fulfilment of obligations determined in accordance with paragraph 145.1 of the Access Rules increases by 10 percent.
+A Network User must provide additional collaterals for the fulfilment of obligations in the event amount of the collaterals for the fulfilment of obligations determined in accordance with paragraph 145.1 of the Access Rules increases by 10 percent.

-When calculating the amount of the performance security under Paragraphs 145.1.3 and 145.1.4, the average weighted gas price in the natural gas exchange GET Baltic at the Lithuanian virtual trading point for the previous reporting period shall be used.
+When calculating the amount of the performance security under Paragraphs 145.1.3 and 145.1.4, the average weighted gas price on a daily market in the natural gas exchange GET Baltic at the Lithuanian virtual trading point for the previous reporting period shall be used.

 If an amount payable by the Network User for imbalances caused during the current month exceeds the amount of the collaterals for the fulfilment of obligations, the TSO shall have the right to require additional collaterals for the fulfilment of obligations the amount of which shall be not less than estimated revenue for the current month from the transmission services and / or imbalance.